Neurological Assessment

 1. Sensory function: The patient's ability to feel touch, pain, temperature, and vibration is assessed.
 The provider assigns a score based on the presence or absence of sensory deficits in specific areas.

-1. Coordination and balance: The patient's ability to perform precise movements and maintain balance is evaluated.
+1. Coordination and balance: The provider evaluates the patient's ability to perform precise movements and maintain balance.
 The provider notes any abnormalities and assigns qualitative scores, such as "normal," "mild impairment," or "severe impairment."

 1. Reflexes: The provider checks the patient's reflex responses.
 The scoring system assigns scores based on presence, absence, or hyperactive reflexes.